-- Beginning with the second due date and remaining due dates of each semester, a $50.00 late payment fee will be assessed during the term that my account remains unpaid.
+- Beginning with the second due date and remaining due dates of each semester, a $50.00 late payment fee will be assessed during the term my account remains unpaid.

 - My classes will be subject to cancellation if my account remains unpaid after the beginning of the term.

 - It is my responsibility to withdraw from classes during the 100% refund period if I decide not to attend this semester.

 Regardless of the registration period, I understand and acknowledge:

 - If my federal or institutional financial aid is either not received by Wright State University or I later lose eligibility to retain financial aid for the semester, I assume responsibility for paying all Student Obligations for this term.

 - If my third party sponsor (private employer, governmental agency, etc.) fails to pay Wright State University by the end of the term, I assume responsibility for paying the amount the sponsor originally promised to pay on my behalf.